How to Create Brand Guidelines.

 Fonts and typography.

 Fonts and typography are a huge part of your brand guidelines.
 You’ll need to identify which fonts you’re going to use, the text alignment, spacing considerations, sizing and more.
-Whatever your typography design, it should be standard to your brand.
+Whatever your typography design, it should be standard for your brand.

 Key images and icons.

 Image guidelines ensure that your brand carries a consistent photographic or illustrative style throughout.
 Include aspirations and best practice examples in a variety of contexts that have performed well for your brand in the past.
-You can also include examples of what images to not include.
+You can also include examples of what images not to include.

 Tone of voice.